lucabortoluzzi921/compl_reti/LAB-K2/README.md

    Why does latency change over time?
      * Q7.
 What is the output of `kathara linfo` when the lab is running?
      * Q8.
 What is the output of `kathara list` when the lab is running?
+     * Q9.
+Show the routing table at both hosts.
+What is the meaning of what you see?
+Who configured that?
    * Within a container of a device, create a file (e.g., using `touch prova.txt`) and copy into `/shared` folder.
 Make sure you can access it from any other container and from the local file system.
 Note that